-The House Council is a student leadership group in the Middle school designed to provide opportunities for students to develop their leadership skills and potential.
+The House Council is a student leadership group in the Middle School designed to provide opportunities for students to develop their leadership skills and potential.
 The House Council provides a forum for students to voice opinions, concerns, and ideas with their teachers and school officials.

 Members of the French Honor Society have excelled throughout their secondary school study of French and who have a strong overall academic record.
 The Société Honoraire du Français is involved in several activities each year to support TUARES STIFTUNG, an NGO which provides schooling to girls in Burkina Faso.

-The Executive Council is made up of students elected by their peers to serve as dedicated leaders who will work with students and administration to continue to push ASM forward in celebrating our academic and extracurricular achievements and innovating solutions that benefit our diverse community.
-This is really a team of the students, by the students, and for the students.
+The Executive Council is made up of students elected by their peers to serve as dedicated leaders who will work with students and administration to continue to move ASM forward in celebrating our academic and extracurricular achievements and innovating solutions that benefit our diverse community.
+This is a team of the students, by the students, and for the students.